KH-ReFined/KH-ReFined/README.md

 **Kingdom Hearts - Re:Fined** is a mod that aims to improve upon the Kingdom Hearts experience by introducing Quality of Life improvements, as well as fixing many of the glaring problems of this port.</div>
 </div>

+> [!IMPORTANT]
+> Re:Fined has moved to Codeberg permanently.
+Please go to https://codeberg.org/KH-ReFined/ to follow the project along!

 > [!WARNING]
 > Every game within the mod library is currently being rewritten.
 Releases may take time as a result.
 Thank you for understanding!